mnipper/irc_bots/README.md

 gem install cinch
 ```

-You also are required to provide the necessary credentials to access the server in a creds.rb file in the project root direction.
-The creds.rb should ahve the following format:
+You also are required to provide the necessary credentials to access the server in a creds.rb file in the project root directory.
+The creds.rb should have the following format:

 ```
 class Creds